-Hyperparameters for policy training and inference are shown in Table~\ref{tab:summary}.
+Hyperparameters for policy training and inference are summarized in Table~\ref{tab:summary}.
+Full details can be found in the open-source implementation.
 When evaluating a trained SPC or GPC+ policy, we used a total of 128 simulation rollouts.
 For SPC, all of these are drawn from a Gaussian proposal distribution.
 For GPC+, 64 are from the Gaussian distribution and 64 are from the flow matching policy.

 The hyperparameters in Table~\ref{tab:summary} are not highly optimized: our primary objective is merely to confirm the ability of GPC to train usable generative policies.
-We leave a systematic study of the relative impact of various hyperparameters for future work.
+We leave a systematic hyperparameter sensitivity study for future work.

-Training curves for each of the examples are shown in Fig.~\ref{fig:training_curves}.
-In addition to the average loss and average cost at each iteration, we plot the percent of states in which the flow-matching policy generates the lowest-cost action sequence.
-Recall that some samples come from the policy, while others come from the SPC normal proposal distribution (Algorithm~\ref{alg:gpc}, lines ~\ref{ae:spc_samples}-\ref{ae:flow_samples}).
-A higher percentage of best samples coming from the policy is a useful indicator of policy performance, and tends to increase (modulo noise from randomized initial conditions) throughout the training process.

-Interestingly, this percentage does not reach 100\%, even after many iterations.
-This is due to the fact that a good sample from the policy also improves SPC performance at the following time step, since a good policy sample at step $k-1$ shifts the mean of the proposal distribution at step $k$ close to optimality.